TEAMMATES/teammates/docs/godmode.md

 Typically browser tests involve comparing the source of the webpage to an existing *expected* source.
 This serves to verify the DOM structure (HTML) of the page.
 However, creating new browser tests and updating outdated ones require considerable effort on the developer's part.
 In addition, ensuring that the generated *expected* source code works across computers, browsers, user accounts, and execution times is harder still.
 To overcome this problem, GodMode provides a simple way to create and update *expected* source files for browser tests and ensure the necessary cross-compatibility.

-GodMode has been extended and now is also able to create and update *expected* source files for email content tests.
-It works with the same underlying principle as the one for browser tests.
+With the same underlying principle, GodMode is also able to create and update *expected* source files for email content tests as well as CSV file content tests.

 ## How does GodMode work?